 The basic idea for this project is to create a red lens for each light you want to modify.
 In most cases, you’ll need to remove the light fixture from the ceiling.
 Doing so will not only allow you to take proper measurements of the existing light lens, but will also give you access to the light, so that you can insert your new red lens inside the light.
 You may need to do some fine trimming with your scissors in order for the new lens to fit properly, but once you get one perfect, you’ll be able to use it as a template for the remaining lights in your project.

 If this modification interests you, there is another option that you may want to consider.
 You may want to use red LEDs in your light fixtures instead of creating a red lens.
 Red LEDs can be purchased on Amazon.com, but they cost a bit more than a sheet of red filter paper and you may have trouble finding the exact size LED for your interior light fixtures.
-This is what I experienced, but I think I found a better solution that takes a bit longer to install, but was much cheaper to carry out in the end.
+This is what we experienced, but we think we have found a better solution that takes a bit longer to install, but was much cheaper to carry out in the end.

 Another “rig for red” option is to simply create a red lens for a spare flashlight and use that for your night-light instead.
 The great thing about having a flashlight, of course, is that you can use it anywhere, like in your camper, outside on a walk, or in the cab of your truck to read a map.